In Iceland’s election, political stability again at stake | Malay Mail

 “Despite coming out of a deep recession, the average Icelander feels that these are good times,” she said.

-Polls were due to close at 2200 GMT, with a final result expected on Sunday morning. — Reuters
+Polls closed at 2200 GMT on Saturday, with a final result expected on Sunday morning. — Reuters